piyush3589/NewProjects/README.md

 # Norstella Healthcare Data Portfolio

-This repository contains 4 projects simulating **real-world healthcare data tasks**, aligned with the Norstella Data Quality Control Specialist role.
+This repository contains 4 projects
 All projects use **Python**, **pandas**, **NumPy**, and other libraries to handle **EMR, Claims, and Lab datasets** with realistic structures, anomalies, and validations.

 ---